intel/dffml/examples/swportal/README.rst

   - Custom operations reside in the `operations/` directory

-  - Depdendencies are listed in the top level `requirements.txt` file.
+  - Dependencies are listed in the top level `requirements.txt` file.

 HTML Client
 +++++++++++